Explorer

 History

 Adopted in 1959.
-It was replaced by a different flag during the Marxist-Leninist period (1975–1990) but was restored in 1990 after the fall of the Kérékou regime.
+It was replaced by a different flag during the Marxist-Leninist period (1975–1990) but was restored on August 1, 1990, after the country's return to democracy.

 Construction